 ASU Book Group: 'Now in Color' by Jacqueline Balderrama

-The ASU Book Group's November 2021 reading selection is "Now in Color" by Jacqueline Balderrama.
-The book group is open to all in the ASU community and meets monthly from noon–1 p.m. with two different options for attendance: either in-person at the Piper Writers House or virtually on Zoom.
+The ASU Book Group's September 2022 reading selection is "Now in Color" by Jacqueline Balderrama.
+The book group is open to all in the ASU community and meets monthly from noon–1 p.m. with two different options for attendance: either in-person at the Piper Writers House or virtually on Zoom (registration required for online attendance).
 In-person attendees are invited to join the author for lunch after at the University Club, no-host.

 Haven't read the book?
 Come anyway!
 Authors are always present.